asheshrambachan/asheshrambachan.github.io/_pages/about.md

 Welcome to my homepage!

-I'm a post-doctoral researcher at Microsoft Research New England.
-In 2023, I'll be joining MIT's economics department as an assistant professor.
+I'm an assistant professor in MIT's economics department.

-My research interests are primarily in theoretical and applied econometrics with a focus on causal inference and data-driven decision-making.
+My research interests are primarily in theoretical and applied econometrics with a focus on applications of machine learning in economics and causal inference.
 I develop methods for robust causal inference in cross-sectional and dynamic settings.
 I study algorithmic fairness and transparency in data-driven decision-making with a particular focus on the use of algorithmic tools in the criminal justice system and consumer lending markets.

 If you'd like to learn more about me, you can find my CV [here][asheshr-cv].